rhjensen79/perfect-charge/README.md

 # Perfect Charge

+# !!!Archiving

-### Archiving the repo, since Barry is no more, so it's not possible to use the code anymore.
+Archiving the repo, since Barry is no more, so it's not possible to use the code anymore.
 Also have a couple of new versions, that work better.
 Ping me here, if interested

 Note this readme and the app, is still work in progress.
 So until this line is gone, treat it as such.